geowa4/pajamas/README.md

 AMD
 ---

-Qjax declares 'q' as it's sole dependency.
+Pajamas declares 'q' as it's sole dependency.
 Therefore, if q.js is not discoverable, you will likely need to define a path.
-See [amd-test.js](https://github.com/geowa4/qjax/blob/master/test/amd/amd-test.js) for an example.
+See [amd-test.js](https://github.com/geowa4/pajamas/blob/master/test/amd/amd-test.js) for an example.

 Building
 --------

-If you would like to build Qjax on your own you will need to do the following.
+If you would like to build Pajamas on your own you will need to do the following.

 1. As root or Administrator, install [grunt](https://github.com/cowboy/grunt) (`npm install -g grunt`).